Norway & the Fjords Cruises

 Alta lies in the vast wilderness of Troms and Finnmark county, well above the Arctic Circle at 70 degrees north.
 Welcome to one of the northernmost towns in the world with a population over 10,000.
 The town is directly beneath the Auroral Oval, a zone known for consistent Northern Lights activity.
 If the heavens aren’t overcast, and the conditions are right, you might well be in for quite the show...

 Unlock this fascinating "Gateway to the Fjords", Norway's second-largest city, Bergen is home to over 200,000 people.
 Maritime trade and oil industry are still vital to the city's economy.
-Visit medieval wooden houses on the waterfront and peek inside the workshops of local painters, weavers and craftsmen where works of art - some better than others - await discovery.
+Stroll through the historic UNESCO-listed Bryggen district with its colourful wooden wharfs dating back to the 14th century.
+Visit the workshops of local painters, weavers and craftsmen where works of art await discovery as you wander the cobblestone streets and alleyways of this enchanting, compact city.

 Crossing the Arctic Circle